Largest cave in the world is located in Vietnam

 4 travellers have this on their Bucket List

 1 been here

-The Hang Son Doong Cave in Vietnam is since 2009 known as the largest cave in the world.
-You can visit the cave, this multi-day excursion is a wonderful adventure.
+Since 2009 the Hang Son Doong Cave in Vietnam is known as the largest cave in the world.
+Visiting the cave is a multi-day adventurous excursion.

-Son Doong Cave is the largest cave in the world.
-It was opened to tourism in 2014.
-When you see footage of this remarkable natural phenomenon, you’ll quickly realise it should be on your bucket list.
+The Hang Son Doong Cave is the largest cave in the world.
+It opened to tourism in 2014.
+When you see footage of this remarkable natural phenomenon, you’ll quickly add it to your bucket list.

 In May 2019, three British divers went on an expedition into the cave.
 They investigated the waterways and promptly found a new underwater tunnel.
 They found that one of the underwater tunnels connects Son Doong to another cave; Hang Thung.
 This means the cave is even bigger.

-These sink holes are special because this is where there is lush vegetation inside the cave.
+These sink holes are especially interesting as they create an environment for lush vegetation to grow inside the cave.
 Another remarkable thing in Son Doong are the so-called cave pearls, perfectly formed spheres created by concretion of calcium salts that form layers around a grain of sand, for example.

 Access to the cave is difficult.
 It can only be reached by taking a multi-day camping expedition with a guide.
 It’s very pricy (around 5000 US dollar) and gets booked out quickly.
 There is a waiting list of several months, because the trip is so popular.